Spinothalamic tract: Clinical significance

-In contrast to the axons of second-order neurons in dorsal column-medial lemniscus pathway, the axons of second-order neurons in the spinothalamic tracts cross at every segmental level in the spinal cord.
+In contrast to the axons of second-order neurons in the dorsal column-medial lemniscus pathway, the axons of second-order neurons in the spinothalamic tracts cross at every segmental level in the spinal cord.
 This fact aids in determining whether a lesion is in the brain or the spinal cord.
-With lesions in the brain stem or higher, deficits of pain perception, touch sensation, and proprioception are all contralateral to the lesion.
-With spinal cord lesions, however, the deficit in pain perception is contralateral to the lesion, whereas the other deficits are ipsilateral.
-See Brown-Séquard syndrome.
+With lesions in the brain stem or above, deficits of pain perception, touch sensation, and proprioception are all contralateral to the lesion.
+With spinal cord lesions, however, the deficit in pain perception is contralateral to the lesion, whereas the other deficits are ipsilateral, as seen in Brown-Séquard syndrome.

 Unilateral lesions usually cause contralateral anaesthesia (loss of pain and temperature).
-Anaesthesia will normally begin 1-2 segments below the level of lesion, due to the sensory fibers being carried by dorsal-lateral tract of Lissauer up several levels upon entry into the spinal cord, and will affect all caudal body areas.
-This is clinically tested by using pin pricks.
+Anaesthesia typically begins 1–2 segments below the level of the lesion, because the sensory fibers are carried by the dorsal-lateral tract of Lissauer up several levels upon entry into the spinal cord, and it affects all caudal body areas.
+This is clinically tested using pinpricks.